SouljaVR/AutoImmobilizeOSC/README.md

 ## How To Install:

 1. Import the Unity package into your Unity avatar project.
 Download is available under releases.
 2. Merge `Locomotion Controller` to the existing base controller of your avatar.
-If your avatar doesnt have one, get one, and merge this to it.
+If your avatar doesn't have one, get one, and merge this to it.
 If you add this controller directly it will break desktop/half body walking animations.
 You can use WetCat's LocomotionFix or GoGo Locomotion by Franada as a base.
 3. Merge `FX Controller` with your existing FX Controller.
 If your avatar doesnt have one, you are fine to add the controller to the avatar directly.

 You can use [Avatars 3.0 Manager](https://github.com/VRLabs/Avatars-3.0-Manager) by VRLabs or [Controller Editor](https://dreadrith.gumroad.com/l/CEditor) By Dreadrith to merge controllers with ease.